lawrywill/kmeanseval/README.md

 # kmeanseval
-kmeanseval is a lightweight package that wraps around the scikit-learn KMeans model interface to provide users with the ability to easily get within-cluster-sum of squared errors and silhouette scores.
+kmeanseval is a package that wraps around the scikit-learn KMeans model interface to provide users with the ability to easily get within-cluster-sum of squared errors and silhouette scores.
 This allows users to evaluate K-means clusteirng models without the need for boilerplate code that loops through the creation of multiple models and plots the results.

 ## Project organization
 ```